Language Server Protocol

 Overview

-panache includes a built-in Language Server Protocol (LSP) implementation that provides document formatting capabilities for editors and IDEs.
+Panache includes a built-in Language Server Protocol (LSP) implementation that provides document formatting capabilities for editors and IDEs.

 Features